ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - c2 - Lab review - reinforcement of DOM manipulation concept.md

 document.querySelectorAll('.product'); // returns a Node List
 ```

-- Step 2: iterate through this list (might need to convet to an array, in case it's an html collection)
+- Step 2: iterate through this list (might need to convert to an array, in case it's an html collection)

 - Step 3: for each iteration, call updateSubtotal(product) -- this will update the dom with the subtotal for each product